 - When it is cold.
 If I am pushing the envelope of my gear, sleeping under a shelter helps trap the body heat I am producing.
-A shelter can add 5-10 of warmth depending on the shelter, pitch of my tarp and various other conditions.
+A shelter can add 5-10 of warmth depending on the accommodation, the pitch of my tarp, and various other conditions.

-- Backpacking with a past partner.
-A roof, a wall and a floor are mandatory.
+- Backpacking with some past partners: A roof, a wall, and a floor are mandatory.
 Not optional! 🙂

 I backpack primarily in the Rockies and the Southwest, where the conditions are both drier and (overall) more predictable.
 I have cowboy camped in the Appalachians but rolled the dice a little more with the chance of rain moving in at night.